I Want To...

 I Want to...

-Didactic Instruction in Translational Research in NeuroAIDS and Mental Health (TRNAMH)
+Didactic Instruction in Translational Research in NeuroHIV and Mental Health (TRNAMH)

-Duration and format: 1.5 hours per week for approximately 14 weeks.
+Duration and format: 1.5 hours per week for approximately 16 weeks; online via Adobe Connect.
 The first hour will be a formal presentation by an expert lecturer, and the last half hour will be presented in a journal club format, where the lecturer will moderate the discussion on a selected manuscript.

-Course content reflects strategic research priorities: The lectures will emphasize issues most relevant to underrepresented minorities in the field of NeuroAIDS, and that of the Office of AIDS Research and the NIMH Division of AIDS Research.
+Course content reflects strategic research priorities: The lectures will emphasize issues most relevant to underrepresented minorities in the field of NeuroHIV, and that of the Office of AIDS Research (OAR) and the NIMH Division of AIDS Research.